 Walking, swimming, yoga, and stretching are ideal activities to help you regain your fitness level without exerting undue pressure on the wound site.
 These exercises aid in enhancing blood flow and boosting flexibility while minimizing stress on the affected area.

 While resuming physical activities after undergoing Mohs surgery is not a uniform process, there are some general guidelines that can assist in ensuring a successful recovery.
-Consult with your dermatologist for more information about resuming phyisical activity after Mohs Micrographic Surgery.
+Consult with an Omaha dermatologist for more information about resuming phyisical activity after Mohs Micrographic Surgery.

 Mohs Surgery Omaha, NE